mollsprow/portfolio/_tabs/projects/born_in_asl.md

 </div>

 <strong>Deaf and Hard of Hearing population</strong>
--Courses from <a href="https://www.nationaldeafcenter.org/resources">National Deaf Center</a>
+- Courses from <a href="https://www.nationaldeafcenter.org/resources">National Deaf Center</a>
--Information provided by project lead on Deaf populations and communication -Academic research on population
+- Information provided by project lead on Deaf populations and communication
+- Academic research on population
--YouTube videos of ASL
+- YouTube videos of ASL

 <strong>Current student-centered design principles</strong>
--Company documents and research
+- Company documents and research
--Academic research on assessments and student centered design
+- Academic research on assessments and student centered design

 <strong>ASL media</strong>
--Games (such as a href="https://deafverse.com/">Deafverse</a>) -Assessments
+- Games (such as a href="https://deafverse.com/">Deafverse</a>)
+- Assessments
--Visual language (such as <a href="https://uxdesign.cc/the-iconography-of-american-sign-language-c27290e98055">Iconography of ASL</a>)
+- Visual language (such as <a href="https://uxdesign.cc/the-iconography-of-american-sign-language-c27290e98055">Iconography of ASL</a>)

 Using materials provided by the product owner, additional accessibility standards, and a literary research pool, I compiled a loose set of preliminary design principles through card sorting.
 These activities provided me with a better understanding of the research space, and left me feeling much more prepared for meeting the participants in the next phase in our research, a two day conference with educators and members of the Deaf and Hard of Hearing Community.